diegoDAguilar/proxyStar/README.md

 as proxySTAR.go, I am including a cert and key in the Github, but they may be outdated.

--Give execution permisions to all bash scripts executing in /root/: "sudo +x chmod *.sh"
+-Give execution permisions to all bash scripts executing in /root/: "sudo +x chmod *.sh" -Make a new file called starCerts in /root/ and create a txt file called "myDomains.txt" with all the domains you want to be able to delegate.
+This file shall contain a list of all the domains you may delegate.
+The format is domain and new line.
+E.g. cat myDomains.txt should return:

+bye.com
+heelo.comp
+imRunningOutOfIdeas.com

 -Last step.
 Create a file in /root/ called "serverKey" and create a text file "cert.pem":
 "mkdir serverKey"